thecodeflayer/alttp-tracker/README.md

 6. Enjoy tracking your rando runs!

 ## Why are you not on the Play Store?
-The short version is "I'm trying"
+The short version is "I'm trying."

-The Play store has very strict policies regarding popular IPs.
+The Play Store has very strict policies regarding popular IPs.
 Navigating this has proven to be a challenge.
 I will continue to pursue publication on the play store.
 Meanwhile, I'm hosting here for immidiate access.
-I'll continue distributing from Github as the update process for the Play store is also slow and will always be behind what I can distribute here.
+I'll continue distributing from Github as the update process for the Play Store is also slow and will always be behind what I can distribute here.